An older man and woman reviewing estate planning documents with an attorney

 Making Sure Everything is Up-to-Date

-Once your change to the will has been made, it's important to ensure that all other documents related to your estate plan are also up-to-date.
+Once you have changed the will, it's important to ensure that all other documents related to your estate plan are also up-to-date.
 This includes powers of attorney, living wills, and funeral wishes.
 While these may not change significantly with a change in the will, it's still essential that you double-check every document to make sure everything is in order.

 You must also change any financial accounts or other properties listed within the will.
-For example, if you change your beneficiary for a bank account or retirement plan, then it's important that you update those documents as well to avoid confusion and legal disputes down the line.
+For example, if you change your beneficiary for a bank account or retirement plan, it's important to update those documents as well to avoid confusion and legal disputes later.

 Work With a Colorado Estate Planning Attorney

 Changing your will in Colorado is a complex process that should not be taken lightly.
-It's important to understand all aspects of the change you wish to make and any legal paperwork associated with it.
-Make sure you consult a qualified lawyer before making any changes to your will or estate plan.
+Understanding all aspects of the change you wish to make and any associated legal paperwork is essential.
+Consult a qualified Colorado Springs estate planning lawyer before changing your will or estate plan.

 At Drexler Law, our team can help ensure your will is up to date and that your wishes will be upheld if the unexpected occurs.
 Learn more about how we can help or schedule a consultation by calling (719) 259-0050 or visiting us online.